-Students should use Final Personal Website - Project Guide to plan out the work they will do to finish their Personal Website.
+Students should use the project guide to plan out the work they will do to finish their Personal Website.

 Try: Finalize Personal Website

 Now that you all have plans, it is time to begin implementing your plan.
 We will be doing a peer review as a class.
 You should work to make a polished product to share during the peer review.